Cindy Axne

 Cynthia Lynne Axne (née Wadle; born April 20, 1965) is an American politician who served as the U.S. representative from Iowa's 3rd congressional district from 2019 until 2023.

-A member of the Democratic Party, she narrowly defeated incumbent Republican David Young in the 2018 elections.
+A member of the Democratic Party, Axne narrowly defeated incumbent Republican David Young in the 2018 elections.
 The district was anchored in the state capital Des Moines; it included much of the state's southwest quadrant, including Council Bluffs.

-Axne ran for reelection in 2022 but lost to Republican challenger Zach Nunn, a U.S. Air Force officer.
+Axne ran for reelection to a third term in 2022, but lost to Republican challenger Zach Nunn, a U.S. Air Force officer.
+She is the most recent Democrat to represent Iowa in Congress.

 Early life and career

 Axne was born in Grand Rapids, Michigan, in 1965, the daughter of Terry and Joanne Wadle.
 She graduated from Valley High School in West Des Moines, Iowa.
 She earned a bachelor's degree in journalism from the University of Iowa and a Master of Business Administration from Northwestern University.

 After graduating from college, Axne worked in leadership development and strategic planning for the Tribune Company in Chicago.
 From 2005 to 2014, she worked in the Iowa state government on service delivery in over 20 state agencies in the executive branch.